Introduction

 For hunter-gatherers and agrarian societies, the main group, essential for survival, was their tribe.
 There would be some trade, or raiding and wars, with other local tribes.

 Things hadn’t changed all that much for some people, even relatively recently.
-I remember in my youth (the 1970’s), while on vacation in rural England, hearing that one of the men in the village had never been as far as the next village which is a two hour walk away.
+I remember in my youth (the 1970’s), while on holiday (vacation) in rural England, hearing that one of the men in the village had never been as far as the next village which is a two hour walk away.

 During the industrial revolution, a lot of people moved to towns or cities, sometimes living away from family, specializing and learning from other specialists, interacting with colleagues and people at other levels, and hearing daily news from the whole country and the world.